blackmann/blackmann.github.io/src/content/blog/2023-in-review.md

 ## First public speak

-I've lowkey wanted to speak publicly.
+I've lowkey wanted to speak publicly for a long time.
+Also [@uxderrick](https://twitter.com/uxderrick) encouraged me one time to start speaking.
 I had the honors to speak at the first [React Ghana](https://twitter.com/ReactGhana) meetup.
 My topic was: **Diversifying your interests**.
 I wrote about it here: [/blog/diversify-interests](/blog/diversify-interests)

 <img class="rounded-lg" src="/1701689737825.jpeg" alt="React Ghana meetup" width="400" />